DarkBlue2021/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 # Avoid Common Attacks

-Protect against two attack vectors from the "Smart Contracts" section with its SWC number
+Protect against two attack vectors from the "Smart Contracts" section.

 ## Solidity Pitfalls and Attacks

-- Using Specific Compiler Pragma.
+- SWC-103.
+Using Specific Compiler Pragma.
 The project requires specific solidity 0.8.7.

-- Proper Use of Require, Assert and Revert.
+- SWC-110.
+Proper Use of Require, Assert and Revert.
 Used in "contract MyHomeEnergyApp".

-- Use Modifiers Only for Validation.

-- Pull Over Push (Prioritize receiving contract calls over making contract calls).

-- Checks-Effects-Interactions (Avoiding state changes after external calls).

-- Proper use of .call and .delegateCall.
-The project does not use these functions.

 ## Smart Contract Pitfalls and Attacks

-Not everything can be avoided, but you can write if you’re taking protection against:
-- Re-entrancy (Do not perform external calls in contracts.
-If you do, ensure that they are the very last thing you do)
+- SWC-107.
+Re-entrancy (Do not perform external calls in contracts.
+If you do, ensure that they are the very last thing you do)  This is avoided (not required) in this project.

-- Timestamp Dependence (Do not use timestamps in critical parts of the code, because miners can manipulate them.)
+- SWC-114.
+Timestamp Dependence (Do not use timestamps in critical parts of the code, because miners can manipulate them.)
+This is avoided (not required) in this project.

-- Forcibly Sending Ether.

-- Tx.Origin Authentication (Not using tx.origin for authentication (or indeed, at all).)
+- SWC-115.
+Tx.Origin Authentication (Not using tx.origin for authentication (or indeed, at all).
+This is avoided (not required)  in this project.